 UK travel diary | Wales and England

-For the second time, the UK has been good to me.
+For the second time (click here to read about my first time), the UK has been good to me.
 I spent ten amazing days there and much to my surprise, the weather was just perfect.
 I couldn’t ask for more from my trip.
 We spent 6 days in Wales and then 4 in England.
 During these days I had the chance to visit many different places, and now that I look at all these pictures I took, my heart melts a little because the places we visited were even more beautiful than I expected.
 Whilst based in Wales for almost a week, we drove around a lot, visiting and exploring the cities and countryside that the country has to offer.

 For the second day we headed to Cardiff, the capital of Wales.
 It was my birthday and the real beginning of the adventure.
 We walked around the bay and also visited the city centre.
 It was here that I noticed that the city is pretty new and modern, with new buildings and architecture in every corner.